-The Music Department in housed in a purpose built area comprising practise rooms, a project recording studio, a medium sized performance area and a large performance area.
+The Music Department is housed in a purpose-built area comprising practice rooms, a project recording studio, a medium-sized performance area, and a large performance area.

 We have eleven experienced and qualified visiting music teachers.
 We offer lessons on all orchestral instruments, rock instruments, and voice.
 We can source a teacher for any instrument that we don’t currently provide.
 We enter pupils for ABRSM and Trinity Examinations with a very high pass rate.